 - Duplicate services

-Call Your Salt Lake City Criminal Defense Against Medicare and Medicaid Fraud
+Call Our Salt Lake City Attorney for Criminal Defense Against Medicare and Medicaid Fraud

 For anyone charged with Medicare and Medicaid fraud in Utah, the state must establish that he or she engaged in the criminal activity “knowingly, intentionally, or recklessly.”
 In a nutshell, all three of these types of conduct is essentially more than a mere error.
 Your attorney can help you understand what this means and what types of conduct typically meet the legal requirements warranting a potential criminal conviction.

 Whether you are the subject of a fraud investigation or an audit, you should consider retaining an experienced attorney who can help you secure your legal rights through these procedures.
-Call Overson Law, PLLC, at (801) 758-2287 to schedule a free and confidential consultation.
+Call Overson & Bugden, at (801) 758-2287 to schedule a free and confidential consultation.